zannloo/tp/docs/UserGuide.md

 <box type="tip">

 When you are at the root directory `~/` and would like to edit the same group's name,
-- You could use the command `edit ~/grp-001 --name Amazing Group1` to save yourself the trouble from having to change directory before executing the `edit` command!
+- You could use `edit ~/grp-001 --name Amazing Group1` to save yourself the trouble from having to change directory before executing the `edit` command!
 </box>